SatyaSirishaBolloju/nivoda-price-fetcher/README.md

 ## 🔐 Security Note

-- Do NOT commit nivoda_excel.txt to GitHub.
+- Do NOT commit nivoda_input.txt to GitHub.
 - Use .gitignore to exclude .xlsx and config files.
 - Use nivoda_excel_sample.txt for safe sharing.